NAL-i5K/django-blast/sphinx_doc/setup_guide.rst

-.. _setup_centos_6:

-Old Setup Guide (For CentOS 6.*)
+Setup Guide
 ===========

-This setup guide is tested in Centos 6.7 and django 1.8.12
+This setup guide is tested in CentOS 7.2 and django 1.8.12.
+For CentOS 6.*, you may want the :ref:`setup_centos_6`.

 Note: The following variables may be used in path names; substitute as appropriate::